AbhishekMurugan/M3_Control_of_Wiper_System_/5_Report/README.md

 # ABSTARCT
 A wiper is a vital component that removes rainfall or any other liquid from the windscreen of a vehicle.
-Previously, the wipers had to be manually activated by changing the frequency.
+Previously, the wipers had to be manually activated by changing the frequency.The aim is to design and develop a control system based on an electronically controlled automotive rain operated motor called AUTOMATIC RAIN OPERATED WIPER.
+Rain operated motor consists of a conduction sensor (Touch sensor) circuit, Control Unit, wiper motor and glass frame.
+The sensor is used to detect the rain or water flow.
+If there is any rain on the glass, the sensor senses the rain or flow water and giving the control signal to the wiper motor.
+The battery supplies the power to the sensor as well as rain operated motor.
+Wiper motor is automatically ON during the time of rainfall.
+The senor is fixed in the vehicle glass.
+The conductive (Touch) sensor is used in this project.
+It senses the rainfall and giving control signal to the control unit.
+The control unit activates the wiper motor automatically.
+This operation is called Automatic rain operated wiper..
 # INTRODUCTION

 # SOFTWARE REQUIREMENTS